 Maybe you are like me from several years ago?
 I had never spoken in public, had anxiety about putting myself out there, and was worried that my ideas wouldn’t be good enough to appeal to a broad audience.
 I also had no clue how to get started!

-We’re sharing that story with you today in hopes that we can advocate that you make a similar leap towards public speaking and submit to Agile2021!
-The deadline is April 15th @ 11:59PM ET.
+We’re sharing that story with you today in hopes that we can advocate that you make a similar leap towards public speaking and submit to an upcoming Agile conference.